 Our last workshop was held at the MEWA Informational Center in Majengo, Mombasa.
 I loved Mombasa for its warmth on both the weather and it people.
 The people of Mombasa were a kind and courteous lot whose main interest was in blogging.
 They were eager to learn about how to share their posts, how to create more post, how to maintain their sites and so on.
 Most questions to us were how to impact their small community through their articles.
 They also relayed their interest in social media as they were mostly active in two social media platforms ie Facebook and Instagram.
 I also got to experience first hand their passion for human rights, especially women’s, as seen by their presentations on the group exercise given.

-My experience in these three workshops facilitated by the US Embassy, was a memorable one, is an understatement.
+My experience in these three workshops facilitated by the US Embassy, was a memorable one.
 I got to meet new people with very different mindsets but thirsty for information, had the pleasure to walk with them on the blogging journey.
 At the end of the training sessions in the different cities we visited, I left knowing we had impacted their lives through giving them the skills and the technical know-how to exercise their freedom of expression through blogging and social media.
 My only hope is that it doesn’t stop there and that they can teach other people who would benefit from these skills.